RoadieHQ/marketing-site/content/docs/tech-insights/track-datadog-slos/index.md

 description: How to track and visualize Datadog SLOs with Roadie Tech Insights
 ---

-As a platform team it is important to measure the reliability and performance of services, and Datadog provides powerful tools to monitor and track them.
+As a platform team, it is important to measure the reliability and performance of services, and Datadog provides powerful tools to monitor and track them.
 Creating and monitoring Datadog Service Level Objectives (SLOs) is one way to do it.
-Defining SLOs across multiple components can be an objective as well, and with Tech Insights your team is now able to manage these.
+Defining SLOs across multiple components can be an objective as well, and with Tech Insights, your team is now able to manage these.

 ### **Prerequisites**